 DO SOMETHING TOGETHER

-Thank you for being my substitute.
-Help me to love others like you do, even when it’s hard.
+Jesus, thank you for being my substitute.
+Help me to love others like you, even when it’s hard.
+Amen.